kjappelbaum/pyepal/docs/_build/html/_sources/getting_started.rst.txt

     Your model might not be predictive and/or overconfident.
     In the docs, you find hints on how to make GPRs more robust.

-If you want to change this behavior and run the cross-validation test more frequently, you can override the :code:`should_run_crossvalidation` function.
+This behavior can changed with the cross-validation test being performed more frequently by overriding the :code:`should_run_crossvalidation` function.

 Another way to detect overfitting is to use :code:`make_jointplot` function from the plotting subpackage.
 This function will plot all objectives against each other (with errorbars and different classes indicated with colors) and histograms of the objectives on the diagonal.
-If you observe that the error bars do not overlap but the model seems to be wrong, you might want to improve your surrogate model.
+If the majority of predicted points tend to overlap one another and get discarded by PyPAL, this may suggest that the surrogate model is overfitted.

 .. code-block:: python